dbt-labs/dbt-core/CONTRIBUTING.md

 # run specific Postgres integration tests (old way)
 python3 -m pytest -m profile_postgres test/integration/074_postgres_unlogged_table_tests
 # run specific Postgres integration tests (new way)
-python3 -m pytest test/functional/sources
+python3 -m pytest tests/functional/sources
 ```

 > See [pytest usage docs](https://docs.pytest.org/en/6.2.x/usage.html) for an overview of useful command-line options.

 ## Adding CHANGELOG Entry

-We use [changie](https://changie.dev) to generate `CHANGELOG` entries.
-Do not edit the `CHANGELOG.md` directly.
+We use [changie](https://changie.dev) to generate `CHANGELOG` entries. **Note:** Do not edit the `CHANGELOG.md` directly.
 Your modifications will be lost.

 Follow the steps to [install `changie`](https://changie.dev/guide/installation/) for your system.

 Once changie is installed and your PR is created, simply run `changie new` and changie will walk you through the process of creating a changelog entry.
 Commit the file that's created and your changelog entry is complete!

+You don't need to worry about which `dbt-core` version your change will go into.
+Just create the changelog entry with `changie`, and open your PR against the `main` branch.
+All merged changes will be included in the next minor version of `dbt-core`.
+The Core maintainers _may_ choose to "backport" specific changes in order to patch older minor versions.
+In that case, a maintainer will take care of that backport after merging your PR, before releasing the new version of `dbt-core`.

 ## Submitting a Pull Request